spike0en/awesome-android-root/README.md

 *   🚨 **System Modification Risks:** These apps can modify core system files, potentially causing boot loops, crashes, or other malfunctions.
 *   💾 **Data Loss Potential:** Mistakes or incompatible modifications can result in the loss of your personal data. *Always back up your device before using root apps.* → [📖 Backup Guide](./docs/guides/app-backup-restore-using-root.md)
-*   🔒 **Security Implications:** Granting root access can increase your device's vulnerability to malware and other security threats.
+*   🔒 **Security implications:** Granting root access can increase your device's vulnerability to malware and other security threats.
-*   ℹ️ **Community-Sourced Information:** This list is a collection of community suggestions.
+*   ℹ️ **Community‑sourced information:** This list is a collection of community suggestions.
 We do not guarantee the safety, functionality, or suitability of every app.
-*   👤 **User Responsibility:** You are solely responsible for any consequences resulting from the use of these applications.
+*   👤 **User responsibility:** You are solely responsible for any consequences resulting from the use of these applications.
 Use them at your own risk.
 *   💡 **Recommendation:** Thoroughly research any root app before installation and understand its purpose and potential side effects.

 **Essential Reading Before You Start:**